forlond/phpunit-testing-tools/docs/symfony_validator.md

 The `validate`, `validateProperty` and `validatePropertyValue` methods return a `TestConstraintViolationList` instance.

-The `TestConstraintViolationList` class allows to define expectations against the `ConstraintViolationListInterface` returned by the validator.
+The `TestConstraintViolationList` class allows to define assertions against the `ConstraintViolationListInterface` returned by the validator.

 ```php